 How do we adapt the curriculum to ensure it is broad, balanced and inclusive?

 We offer a broad, balanced and inclusive curriculum for all of our pupils, whatever their need.
 The way in which we adapt this provision for pupils with SEN and/or disabilities is set out on our website in the School Accessibility Plan.
 Adaptations to the curriculum are dependent on individual pupil need and provide a holistic approach to their needs.
 Examples of current adaptations for individual or groups of pupils are below:

 - Ensuring ongoing training to ensure strategies and provision is embedded throughout the school for inclusive teaching, eg from supporting emotional behaviour management, environment issues and awareness of sensory difficulties to provision of individualized, alternative curricula where necessary.

-- Incorporating braille and provision for visual impairment through modification of all learning resources and physical activities with highest level of expert TA support.
+- Incorporating provision for physical disabilities through modification of resources, environment and physical activities with highest level of expert TA support.

 - Supporting emotional and behavioural needs through careful emotional management, high level TA support and training to ensure inclusion and pupil confidence.

-- Specific intervention programmes such as Project X (reading bolstering), Precision Monitoring and Tracking (for spelling, number work, reading), Read Write Inc (reading and writing programme); shared reading interventions; paired peers; Spirals programme for social language; social stories to support Communication & Interaction difficulties, Arch reading programme.
+- Specific intervention programmes such as Word Wasp (dyslexia) Precision Monitoring and Tracking (for spelling, number work, reading), shared reading interventions eg paired reading; Spirals programme for social language; social stories to support Communication & Interaction difficulties.